Ardnys/it-isqs-community/README.md

 ---

-# React, mantine, supabase template
+# React, mantine, soup template

 Opinionated and ready to go tempalte, for when you need to bootstrap an app in a minute.